mrLennyboy/CS493-Assignment09/README.md

-Final project for Cloud Application Development course.
+# Final project for Cloud Application Development course.

-# Social Playlist Web Application

-This is an Agile XP Project built for CS361: Software Engineering W2020.
+This is the final project for CS493: Cloud Application Development F2020.

 ## Project Idea: